 - Yes, you can.
 When logged in and booking your IHG hotel online, their website makes it very easy to see the regular room rate compared to redeeming some miles (in 5,000 points increments) along with some cash in order to stretch that sign-up bonus or simply discount your stay.

 All major U.S.-based hotel chains offer co-branded credit cards, and several of them partner with Chase.
-They all offer a nice sign-up bonus and an annual free night too, but let’s take a closer look.
+They all offer a nice sign-up bonus and other perks.
+Let’s take a closer look.

 Other Chase Hotel cards

 Although these cards are similar, the IHG card does stand out.
 It’s the only card in this group that waives the annual fee the first year, plus it costs the least to keep year after year.
 And every time you redeem points for three nights, you'll get a fourth night free.
 If you can use that benefit several times a year, it's really hard to beat.